plone/plone.restapi-client/docs/actions/groups.md

 ## Update Group

+### Mutation function

+Use the `updateGroupMutation` function to get the mutation for updating an existing group at the given path.

+### Hook

-This function can be used to update an existing group at the given path.
+Use the `useUpdateGroup` hook to update an existing group at the given path.

-- Function name: `updateGroupMutation`

 ### Parameters